-The ability to use a language like IronRuby to program both the server side and the client side one of the most anticipated features for me personally, followed closely by the ability to program on top of the CLR and have everything expressed with WPF controls. consider all the components to be fairly important the ones we mentioned are that take a really close look at what Silverlight could mean for us.
-We’ve all the components of Silverlight in table 3.1.
+The ability to use a language like IronRuby to program both the server side and the client side is one of the most anticipated features for me personally, followed closely by the ability to program on top of the CLR and have everything expressed with WPF controls.
+Although we consider all the components to be fairly important, the ones we mentioned above are those that motivated us to take a really close look at what Silverlight could mean for us.
+We’ve listed all the components of Silverlight in table 3.1.

 Table 3.1: The components of Silverlight